our-story-media/ourstory-resources/doc_gen/quickstart/dashboard/README.md

 <Leader>

-The Dashboard is where you configure all settings, workflows and content with regards to Our Story.
+The Dashboard is where you configure all settings, workflows and content with regards to Indaba.
 Only `Shoot Administrators` have access to the Dashboard, either by using Titan Edition directly on a computer or via a Google login using the Online Edition.

 </Leader>